Hero (2002 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 94% based on 211 reviews, with an average rating of 8.20/10.
-The website's critics consensus reads, "With death-defying action sequences and epic historic sweep, Hero offers everything a martial arts fan could ask for."
+On Rotten Tomatoes, the film has an approval rating of 94% based on 210 reviews, with an average rating of 8.20/10.
+The website's critics consensus reads: "With death-defying action sequences and epic historic sweep, Hero offers everything a martial arts fan could ask for."
 On Metacritic, the film has a weighted average score of 85 out of 100 based on 42 critics, indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Roger Ebert called it "beautiful and beguiling, a martial arts extravaganza defining the styles and lives of its fighters within Chinese tradition."
 He said the film "demonstrates how the martial arts genre transcends action and violence and moves into poetry, ballet and philosophy."
-Richard Corliss of Time described the film as being like "Rashomon with a Mandarin accent" and compared the film to House of Flying Daggers but said "Hero is the masterpiece", adding that "it employs unparalleled visual splendor to show why men must make war to secure the peace and how warriors may find their true destiny as lovers."
+Richard Corliss of Time described the film as being like "Rashomon with a Mandarin accent" and compared the film to House of Flying Daggers, but said "Hero is the masterpiece", adding that "it employs unparalleled visual splendor to show why men must make war to secure the peace and how warriors may find their true destiny as lovers."
 Michael Wilmington of the Chicago Tribune called it "swooningly beautiful, furious and thrilling" and "an action movie for the ages."
-Charles Taylor of Salon.com took an especially positive stance, deeming it "one of the most ravishing spectacles the movies have given us".
+Charles Taylor of Salon took an especially positive stance, deeming it "one of the most ravishing spectacles the movies have given us".
 Manohla Dargis of The New York Times wrote: "Filled with meticulous set pieces, including a showdown between Snow and Moon set among swirls of golden-yellow leaves, Hero is easy on the eyes, but it's too segmented to gather much momentum and too art-directed to convey much urgency."
 Dargis was impressed by the beauty of the actors and their compelling performances, "whose passions erupt as fiercely as any of the film's fights though often to more devastating effect."
 She concludes: "less than the sum of its attractive parts, it's nonetheless generally pleasurable."
-Derek Elley of Variety called it "A dazzlingly lensed, highly stylized meditation on heroism."
+Derek Elley of Variety called it: "A dazzlingly lensed, highly stylized meditation on heroism."